-If you have applied to us through Clearing, you will need to add Essex as your Clearing choice through the UCAS Clearing process, and your Contract will be formed when the University confirms your place.
-The University will email you with confirmation of your place; your Offer Letter and your Contract will then be available on your myEssex applicant portal.
+If you have applied to us in Clearing, you will need to add Essex as your Clearing choice through the UCAS Clearing process.
+Your Contract will be formed when the University confirms your place.
+The University will email you with a letter confirming your place, and this will constitute your Offer Letter.
+Your Contract will then be available on your myEssex applicant portal.